sebgra/hicberg/README.md

 * fragments_fixed_sizes.txt:

-  * chrom: Chromosome identifier.
+  * *chrom*: Chromosome identifier.
 Order should be the same as in pairs files.

-  * start: 0-based start of fragment, in base pairs.
+  * *start*: 0-based start of fragment, in base pairs.

-  * end: 0-based end of fragment, in base pairs.
+  * *end*: 0-based end of fragment, in base pairs.

 ```
 chrom start end